© Stokkete | Dreamstime.com

 - Lastly, keep the “office” out of your bedroom, and keep your room dark, quiet, and cool.

 If insomnia symptoms are making it difficult for you to fall asleep, your doctor may have you try a sleep medication or cognitive behavioral therapy.
-But before you pursue those routes, consider some simple suggestions:
+But before you pursue those routes, consider some simple suggestions for how to beat insomnia:

 - Stick to the same wake-up and bedtime schedule.
 For some people, the answer to “what does insomnia mean?” is that it’s an inability to establish a body clock that knows when it’s time to sleep and when to be awake.
 You may be lying awake because your body doesn’t need sleep yet.
 If you try going to sleep and waking up at the same time every day, and can avoid naps (especially late in the afternoon), you may be able to set your personal clock to the sleep/wake schedule you need.

-- Stop looking at a screen (TV, cell phone, computer, tablet, etc.) at least an hour before bedtime.
+- Stop looking at a screen (TV, cell phone, computer, tablet…) at least an hour before bedtime.
 The light from these screens can signal the brain that it’s time to be alert, and the result is insomnia.

 By trying some of these and other tips on falling asleep in this section (see links below), you may notice a change in your insomnia symptoms.
 If you do, continue with these positive improvements.
 If not, tell your doctor about your sleep issues.
 Sleep is not often brought up at routine appointments, so it may be up to you to discuss the issue and even ask for a referral to a sleep specialist if your symptoms become chronic.

-For more tips on beating insomnia, see these University Health News posts:
+For more tips on beating insomnia and adopting effective sleep hygiene, please see these University Health News posts:

 - “What Keeps You Up at Night?
 6 Ways to Beat Insomnia“